clone206/dsd-reader/README.md

 with which it can be iterated over and processed in certain scenarios, however it should be trivial for the implementer to convert to interleaved format if needed.

+For an example of a binary that uses this library, see [dsd2dxd](https://github.com/clone206/dsd2dxd).

 ## Examples

 Opening and reading a DFF file: